Burns cause varying degrees of pain, blisters, swelling, and skin loss.

 When tissues are burned, fluid leaks into them from the blood vessels, causing swelling.
 In addition, damaged skin and other body surfaces are easily infected because they can no longer act as a barrier against invading microorganisms.

 More than 2 million people in the United States require treatment for burns each year, and between 3,000 and 4,000 die of severe burns.
 Older people and young children are particularly vulnerable.
-When children and older people are burned, doctors also consider the possibility that the person was abused (see Child Neglect and Abuse Overview of Child Neglect and Abuse Child neglect is withholding essential things from children.
-Child abuse is doing harmful things to children.
-Some factors that increase the risk of child neglect and abuse are poverty, drug... read more and Elder Abuse Overview of Elder Abuse Elder abuse refers to harm or the threat of harm to an older person by another person.
+When children and older people are burned, doctors also consider the possibility that the person was abused (see Child Neglect and Abuse Overview of Child Neglect and Abuse Child maltreatment includes all types of abuse and neglect of a child under the age of 18 by a parent, caregiver, or another person in a custodial role (for example, clergy, coach, or teacher)... read more and Elder Abuse Overview of Elder Abuse Elder abuse refers to harm or the threat of harm to an older person by another person.
 Older people can be abused by having harmful things done or said to them or by having necessary things... read more ).

 Doctors classify burns according to strict, widely accepted definitions.
 The definitions classify the burn’s depth and the extent of tissue damage.

-The depth of injury from a burn is described as first, second, or third degree:
+The depth of injury from a burn is described as superficial, partial thickness, or full thickness:

-Second-degree burns (also called partial-thickness burns) extend into the middle layer of skin (dermis).
-Second-degree burns are sometimes further described as superficial (involving the more superficial part of the dermis) or deep (involving both the superficial and the deep parts of the dermis).
+Partial-thickness burns (also called second-degree burns) extend into the middle layer of skin (dermis).
+Partial-thickness burns are sometimes further described as superficial (involving the more superficial part of the dermis) or deep (involving both the superficial and the deep parts of the dermis).

-Third-degree burns (also called full-thickness burns) involve all three layers of skin (epidermis, dermis, and fat layer).
+Full-thickness burns (also called third-degree burns) involve all three layers of skin (epidermis, dermis, and fat layer).
 Usually, the sweat glands, hair follicles, and nerve endings are destroyed as well.

 Estimating the Extent of a Burn